Ahmad791/Sealights/readme.md

     ts-node tests.ts

-I've used the npm package "ts-node" which is very useful for running ts code and testing it
+I've used the npm package "ts-node" which is very useful for running ts code and testing it you can install it easily using

+    npm install ts-node-dev --save-dev

 3. Installed express and made 3 seperate get requests "/","/People","/Employees" for the tasks checking if server is live , get all people, get all employees respectively.